cylc/cylc-doc/src/user-guide/troubleshooting.rst

 See what the Jinja2 is doing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes understanding what Jinja2 templating is doing to a workflow configuration can be difficult.
+It can sometimes be difficult to understand what Jinja2 templating is doing to a workflow configuration.

 ``cylc view --process`` (or ``-p``) shows you what the configuration will look like after Jinja2 processing.